cbrenner04/DevcampPortfolio/README.md

 - [ ] Remove API code in controllers where unneeded
 - [ ] Remove custom route for portfolios show
 - [ ] Update blogs#toggle_status to its own controller
+- [ ] Add SEO keywords to blog model (maybe portfolio as well)
+- [ ] Add shared error alert partial

 ## Add ons

+*NOTE*: Some of these are in the tutorial, some are not

 - [FriendlyId](https://github.com/norman/friendly_id) for slugs in Blog urls
 - [SitePrism](https://github.com/natritmeyer/site_prism) for page object models